xeladotbe/apl-analyzer/README.md

 https://developer.amazon.com/en-US/docs/alexa/hosted-skills/alexa-hosted-skills-git-import.html#import

-## The APL Analyzer Document
+## Amendments

-You can extend the APL Analyzer and generate the APL document yourself.
+You can extend or modify the APL Analyzer and generate the APL document yourself.
 All specifications are located in the folder "apl-analyzer", with the included build script you can generate a new APL document.
 All APL features are documented in YAML Format for better readability.